DataTalksClub/machine-learning-zoomcamp/cohorts/2024/08-deep-learning/homework.md

 ## Homework

-> **Note**: it's very likely that in this homework your answer won't match one of
+> **Note**: it's very likely that in this homework your answers won't match
 > the options exactly.
 That's okay and expected.
-Select the option that's closest to your solution.
+Select the option that's
+> closest to your solution.

 ### Dataset